Read with BonusRead with Bonus

 "Ship on the horizon!"

 All activity ceased as everyone turned to look.
 A murmur of excitement and apprehension rippled through the crew.
-Captain Blackthorn strode to the edge of the deck, his eyes narrowing as he scanned the distant horizon.
+Captain Blackthorn strode to the edge of the deck, narrowing his eyes as he scanned the distant horizon.

 "Prepare for action!" he barked.